 Consolidate Your Sales Stack

 You may also discover that you need to add tools.
 Look for a platform that covers multiple phases of the buyer’s journey.
-Remember, you’re looking for a tool that streamlines your sales process, helps sales reps be more productive, and allows them to operate from one source of truth about buyers.
+Remember, you’re looking for a tool that streamlines your sales process, helps sales reps be more productive, and allows them to operate from one source of truth with regards to buyers.

 DealHub is Purpose Built

-This is precisely why DealHub has intentionally built a Sales Engagement Platform (SEP) to connect and consolidate several stages of the deal process, and make the sales execution an intuitive process for all teams.
+This is precisely why DealHub has intentionally built a Deal Acceleration Platform (DAP) to connect and consolidate several stages of the deal process, and make the sales execution an intuitive process for all teams.

-How does DealHub’s consolidated Sales Engagement Platform affect your stack?
+How does DealHub’s consolidated DealStack affect your tech stack?
 Essentially we come into action after the Qualification stage has been completed, and you want to take the next-steps in focusing the information given to your Buyer.
 The emphasis here is to lead the buying process, and continue to focus their attention on the key information needed to move the buying process forward.

 - Sales Reps – that spend too much time in admin and away from ‘active selling’